-In order to ensure that tap water is safe to drink, United States Environmental Protection Agency and the California Department of Health Services Division of Drinking Water and Environmental Management prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that your drinking water meets health standards, the United States Environmental Protection Agency and the California Department of Health Services Division of Drinking Water and Environmental Management prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 Department regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.